 Historically, before I was diagnosed, I ate twice a day, breakfast and dinner.
 If I ate breakfast, I wasn't hungry for lunch.
 If I knew I was meeting someone for lunch, I'd skip breakfast so I could eat lunch.
 So I'm adding another whole meal, lunch, and snacks in between.

 I'm also supposed to eat something before and after each workout.
 I had been eating an energy bar before working out, which I do every other day, but I didn't think about eating right after.
-My nutritionist, whose name is Lisa, said I need to eat something within ten minutes after I work out, to keep my body from burning what little body fat I have left.
+Katie said I need to eat something within ten minutes after I work out, to keep my body from burning what little body fat I have left.
 She suggested Carnation Instant Breakfast, instead of Ensure or Boost.
 I didn't work out today, so I haven't had one yet.
 I hope they're tolerable.
-Lisa thinks they taste better than Boost, which I can only tolerate if I add ice cream to it.
+Katie thinks they taste better than Boost, which I can only tolerate if I add ice cream to it.

 She says we need to put more money in the bank, not withdraw more.
 Boy is that true, in more ways than one!